simpleParadox/simpleparadox.github.io/_pages/about.md

 <!-- # Hello 👋, I'm Rohan! -->
 # About me
 I am a PhD student at the University of Alberta working with [Dr. Alona Fyshe](https://webdocs.cs.ualberta.ca/~alona/).
-I am interested in improving the performance of Large Language Models using learning techniques inspired by the human mind.
+I am interested in improving the performance of Large Language Models 🤖 using learning techniques inspired by the human mind 🧠.
 You can get my [CV](/files/cv.pdf).

 # Education